magynhard/rvm-windows/README.md

 > Unofficial port of RVM.io (RVM) for MS Windows

-As there is no RVM.io available for native windows, but only for POSIX by Cygwin, this is a complete reimplementation of rvm.io features for native MS Windows.
+As there is no RVM.io available for native windows, but only for POSIX by Cygwin, this is a reimplementation of rvm.io features for native MS Windows.

 > Pre alpha project template.
 >